During your campaign

 Complaints about the location of election signs should be made to a candidates’ office first.

-Complaints about election signs on City property can also be reported to 311.
+Complaints about election signs on City property can also be reported to Calgary 311.

-Candidates can provide the required identification access forms to their campaign workers.
+Candidates are responsible for providing the required identification to all of their campaign workers/official agent.

 Candidates may appoint an official agent when they submit their nomination papers.
 Candidates are not required to appoint an official agent.

 An official agent must be an elector (eligible to vote, see section 47 of the LAEA).
 The duties of an official agent are those assigned by the candidate.